andreswebs/terraform-github-fluxcd-bootstrap/README.md

 An SSH public key will be added to the existing GitHub repository.

 **Note**: This module will generate an SSH keypair and it will be stored unencrypted in the Terraform state.
-Make sure to that only authorized users have direct access to the Terraform state.
+Make sure that only authorized users have direct access to the Terraform state.

 It is highly recommended to use a remote state backend supporting encryption at rest.
 See [References](#references) for more information.